-In November 2008, Sen. Davis was elected State Senator for South Carolina Senate District 46, which is comprised of almost all of the southern Beaufort County, a portion of northern Beaufort County, and a portion of Jasper County; he was re-elected to second and third four-year terms in 2012 and 2016.
+In November 2008, Sen. Davis was elected State Senator for South Carolina Senate District 46, which is comprised of almost all of the southern Beaufort County, a portion of northern Beaufort County, and a portion of Jasper County; he was re-elected to second and third and fourth four-year terms in 2012, 2016 and 2020.

 Among the bills that Sen. Davis authored and which were signed into law by the governor during his tenure in the South Carolina Senate are:

 Act 28 of 2011, which mandated state agencies’ disclosure of federal matching funds

 Act 191 of 2014, which enabled competition in private markets for wind insurance